carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

        alt="Your fileis shown in your local computer"  />
 </a>

-### Upload files to the environment in R Studio
+### Upload files to AWS in RStudio
-Now that we learned how to download files from the R studio interface, we will learn the opposite action, uploading files from your local computer to your remote AWS machine.
+Now that we learned how to download files from the RStudio interface, we will learn the opposite action, uploading files from your local computer to your remote AWS machine.

-1. Choose the option 'Upload' in your R studio interface.
+1. Choose the option 'Upload' in your RStudio interface.
 <a href="{{ page.root }}/fig/02-05-08.png">
   <img src="{{ page.root }}/fig/02-05-08.png" alt="Upload data with R studio."
      width="826"